jrasmusson/swiftui/SampleApps/iExpense/README.md

 }
 ```

-`@Published` is more or less have of `@State`.
+`@Published` is more or less half of `@State`.
 It tells Swift that whenever either of those two properties change, it should send an announcement out to any SwiftUI views that are watching that they should reload.

-How do those views know which classes ight send out these modifications?
+How do those views know which classes might send out these modifications?
 That's another property wrapper, `@ObservedObject`.
 Which is the other half of `@State`. it tells SwiftUI to watch a class for any change annoucements.

 ```swift
 @ObservedObject var user = User()